Customizing the IDE

 Populated Name and Email fields will be used in any commit that is made through Version Control in Visual Studio for Mac.
-If you have not populated these fields, Visual Studio for Mac will prompt you to do so when you try to use Version Control.
+If you haven't populated these fields, Visual Studio for Mac will prompt you to do so when you try to use Version Control.

-Key bindings allow you to adapt your development environment so that you can move more efficiently throughout Visual Studio for Mac.
-It provides familiar key bindings for many popular IDEs, such as Visual Studio (Windows), ReSharper, Visual Studio Code, and Xcode.
+Key bindings, or keyboard shortcuts, allow you to adapt your development environment so that you can move more efficiently throughout Visual Studio for Mac.
+It provides familiar key bindings for many popular IDEs, such as Visual Studio (on Windows), ReSharper, Visual Studio Code, and Xcode.